vrtbl/passerine/README.md

     + sorted_higher
 ```

-Although this is not a particularly long expression, this simple example demonstrates that breaking up expression around operators is possible.
+Although this is not a particularly long expression, splitting up lines by operations can help improve the legibility of some expressions.

 #### Function Composition
 Before we move on, here's a clever implementation of FizzBuzz in Passerine: